 At Lynn University, we embrace technology by encouraging our students to engage with course content through iPads, and our professors can develop custom course materials.

-An MBA in finance will provide you with a solid foundation in business and financial management.
+An MBA in finance and investment management will provide you with a solid foundation in business and financial management.
 You’ll learn from industry experts active in the financial markets who will help you hone your skills in financial analysis and management to ensure a successful future.
-Coursework is offered in accelerated 8-week terms, allowing you to complete your degree in as little as one year. n this program, you're required to complete the Securities Industry Essentials (SIE) course and certification, and the series seven course and certification as part of two of the major courses.
+Coursework is offered in accelerated eight-week terms, allowing you to complete your degree in as little as one year. n this program, you're required to complete the Securities Industry Essentials (SIE) course and certification, and the series seven course and certification as part of two of the major courses.

 Graduates must complete a total of 36 credits in the following categories: